JoyYTZhou/CoffeaMate/README.md

 ## Useful Classes Overview

+### `JobLoader` Class

+The `JobLoader` class is responsible for loading meta job files and preparing them for processing by slicing the files into smaller jobs.
+It handles the initialization of paths, checking for existing paths, and writing job parameters to JSON files.

+### `JobRunner` Class

+The `JobRunner` class is responsible for initializing and managing the submission of jobs based on the provided run settings, job file, and event selection class.
+It supports both synchronous and asynchronous (WIP) job submission using a Dask client.

 ### `Processor`

-The `Processor` class is designed to handle the processing of datasets, including initialization, directory setup, and remote file loading.
-Below is a brief overview of its key components:
+The `Processor` class is designed to handle the processing of datasets, including initialization, directory setup, and remote file loading/transferring.

 ### `BaseEventSelections` Class